 Cholesterol is essential for mammalian development.
 It is a structural component in every cellular membrane, is involved with various signaling events, and is the precursor for key steroid hormones required for normal development.
 Fetuses have two sources of cholesterol, endogenous and exogenous, as do adults and children.
 An endogenous source of cholesterol comes from de novo synthesis.
 Cholesterol is synthesized in all tissues of all individuals, whether pre- or post-partum.
-In adults and children, the exogenous source comes from the diet.
+In adults and children, diet is the exogenous source.
 In contrast, the fetus is protected from direct contact with external factors in the maternal circulation.
-As such, fetal exogenous cholesterol is obtained from the maternal circulation after being taken up and transported across the placenta and possibly the secondary yolk sac.
+As such, fetal exogenous cholesterol is obtained from the maternal circulation after being transported across the placenta and possibly the secondary volk sac.
 In this review we will discuss fetal cholesterol metabolism and the potential impact of maternal cholesterol on fetal cholesterol.
 We will also cover the impact of diet on neonatal cholesterol metabolism.
-Alterations in fetal and neonatal cholesterol metabolism are important to understand not only during infancy, but for the long term health of the individual as coronary heart disease been proposed to be linked to abnormal cholesterol metabolism in the fetus and newborn.
-For complete coverage of all related aeas of Endocrinology, please visit our on-line FREE web-text, WWW.ENDOTEXT.ORG.
+Alterations in fetal and neonatal cholesterol metabolism are important not only during infancy, but for the long-term health of the individual as cardiovascular disease has been proposed to be linked to abnormal cholesterol metabolism in the fetus and newborn.